 I took two more steps.
 One: I changed my position and went to the transplant team, no longer managing a dedicated account and being exposed to more systems and patients with more needs.
 Second: I decided to obtain my CCM certification.
 An exam that I found intimidating, but curiosity, determination, and that desire for an edge trumped fear. (more…)

 You’re used to taking exams as a professional, and as you know, each test is slightly different.
-Today, I’d like to go over the layout of the CCM exam and offer specific tips to help you prepare.
+Today, I’d like to go over the layout for the CCM Exam Prep and offer 8 Tips For Success to help you prepare.

 When I began studying I didn’t know where to begin.
 I started by looking at CCMC’s website.
 They have a lot of valuable information, but it is not easy to find everything you are looking for in one spot.
 Here is a summary of the information you need to know when preparing for the exam.